Generic Name: enalapril maleate and hydrochlorothiazide

 Dose Titration Guided by Clinical Effect: A patient whose blood pressure is not adequately controlled with either enalapril or hydrochlorothiazide monotherapy may be given Vaseretic 10-25.
 Further increases of enalapril, hydrochlorothiazide or both depend on clinical response.
 The hydrochlorothiazide dose should generally not be increased until 2-3 weeks have elapsed.
 In general, patients do not require doses in excess of 20 mg of enalapril or 50 mg of hydrochlorothiazide.
 The daily dosage should not exceed two tablets of Vaseretic 10-25.

 Replacement Therapy: The combination may be substituted for the titrated components.

 Use in Renal Impairment: The usual regimens of therapy with Vaseretic need not be adjusted as long as the patient's creatinine clearance is >30 mL/min/1.73 m2 (serum creatinine approximately ≤3 mg/dL or 265 µmol/L).
 In patients with more severe renal impairment, loop diuretics are preferred to thiazides, so enalapril maleate-hydrochlorothiazide is not recommended (see WARNINGS, Anaphylactoid reactions during membrane exposure).

 How is Vaseretic Supplied

-Vaseretic Tablets 10-25 mg, are rust, oval shaped tablets, with one side "VASE 10-25" and scored and the other side scored.
+Vaseretic Tablets 10-25 mg are rust-colored, oval-shaped tablets with one side imprinted with "VASE 10-25" and both sides scored.
 Each tablet contains 10 mg of enalapril maleate and 25 mg of hydrochlorothiazide.
 They are supplied as follows: